Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworld.md

 ## Testing Hello World

-Now we will test to see if everything works as expected.
+Now, to see if everything works as expected we can test starting a host in the editor.
+A host plays the role of a server and a client at the same time.

 1. Click **Play**.
-1. Click **Start Host** under **NetworkManager**.
+1. Click the **Start Host** button in the **NetworkManager** GameObject's inspector.
+1. You should now see your scene with your Player Prefab spawned.

+You can also use the command line helper to launch a server and one or more client that will connect to the server.
+You should then see the plane on the server, until the first client connects.
+Then, for each connected client, a new Player Prefab will be spawned.

 ## Next Steps

 See the following content to continue your journey using Netcode:

-* Build on the Hello World project to continue learning about different features of Netcode with the [Golden Path series](../tutorials/goldenpath_series/gp_intro.md).
+* Build on the Hello World project to continue learning about different features of Netcode with the [Golden Path series](goldenpath_series/gp_intro.md).
 * Check out the educational samples to further explore Netcode and its abilities:
   * [Boss Room](../learn/bossroom/getting-started-boss-room.md)
   * [2D Spaceshooter Bitesize Sample](../learn/bitesize/bitesize-spaceshooter.md)